chrisgleissner/loom-webflux-benchmarks/README.md

 All REST APIs support the following query parameters:

-- `approach`: Approach under test.
-Needs to be specified both within path and as query parameter in order to allow for consistent parsing across approaches.
 - `delayCallDepth`: Depth of recursive HTTP call stack to `$approach/epoch-millis` endpoint prior to server-side delay; see [Scenario Columns](#Columns) for more details.
 - `delayInMillis`: Server-side delay in milliseconds; see [Scenario Columns](#Columns) for more details.